fancompute/ceviche/README.md

     eps_current += step_size * dI_deps_fn(eps_current)
 ```

-This becomes more powerful when you have several degrees of freedom, like in a topology optimization problem, or when your machine learning model involves running an FDFD or FDTD simulation.
+It's also worth noting that the mathematics behind this gradient implementation uses the 'adjoint method', which lets you take derivatives with several degrees of freedom.
+This is perfect for inverse design problems, or training of machine learning models that involve running an FDFD or FDTD simulation.
+If you're interested in the connection between adjoint methods and backpropagation in the context of photonics, check out our group's earlier work on the subject [link](https://www.osapublishing.org/optica/abstract.cfm?uri=optica-5-7-864#articleMetrics).

 ## Installation